polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

     )?
     .build()?;

-  // Add the following section
-  if let Some(seed) = dev_seed {
+  // Add the following section to add the key to the keystore. if let Some(seed) = dev_seed {
     service
       .keystore()